mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

     - VM REPLICAS: VEEAM replicates VMs between physical servers to obtain a kind of non-automatic FAILOVER, which allows VMs to be set up in a short time and to obtain good availability despite the few available resources.
     - DOCKER SWARM: this technology is used to offer uninterrupted container service.
 This is already available in DOCKER and offers a good service.

-  - *COMMUNICATION*: offered by
+  - *COMMUNICATION*:
-    - CHAT with OPENFIRE for internal communications with DOCKER
+    - The CHAT service is implemented with OPENFIRE for internal communications through DOCKER.
-  - *IT SERVICE*: offered by
+  - *IT SERVICE*:
-    - ITSM with GLPI for the management of ASSET MANAGEMENT, HELP and SERVICE DESK
+    - The ITSM service is implemented with GLPI for the management of ASSET MANAGEMENT, HELP and SERVICE DESK also through DOCKER.
-  - *SHARING*: offered by
+  - *SHARING*:
-    - SMB FILE SHARING on a Windows Server VM for its convenience of functionality and compatibility with the Microsoft ecosystem
+    - The SMB FILE SHARING service is implemented on a Windows Server VM for its convenience of functionality and compatibility with the Microsoft ecosystem
-  - *WORK SERVICES*: offered by
+  - *WORK SERVICES*: the following services are described:
     - REMOTE APP: it is implemented in a VM with Windows Server, given its nature and needs of the different departments of the company.
     - SQL, ERP: it is implemented in a VM with Windows Server, given its nature and needs of the different departments of the company.
     - INTRANET: it is implemented in DOCKER and consists of a Web server with the development of a page that offers required services.